 8. INTERNATIONAL PASSENGERS NOTICE REGARDING LIABILITY THRESHOLD

 Passengers traveling to a final destination or stop in a country other than the country of origin, where the Warsaw Convention or the Montreal Agreement may be applicable, as the case may be, the full trip as well as all Transportation where the departure and destination points, whether or not there is interruption of the Transportation or transfer, are located in the territory of any of the contracting parties of said agreements.
-Non-Stop Transportation between two points within the territory of one sole country which is a part of the Montreal or Warsaw Conventions shall not be considered international and shall not be subject to such conventions.
+Non-Stop Transportation between two points within the territory of one sole country that is party to the Montreal or Warsaw Conventions shall not be considered international and shall not be subject to such conventions.

 9. PRIVACY GUIDELINES

-1. The Contracting Party accepts that all the information added by them or in turn obtained through its access to www.aeromexico.com, may be compiled and fixed in a database (hereinafter, Database), which would be owned by Aerovías de México S.A. de C.V.
+- The Contracting Party accepts that all the information added by him/her or in turn obtained through access to www.aeromexico.com, may be compiled and fixed in a database (hereinafter, Database), which would be owned by Aerovías de México S.A. de C.V.

-4. The Contracting Party accepts that through the insertion of its information in www.aeromexico.com it grants its express consent referred in article 76 bis of the Federal Law of Consumer Protection in order for Aerovías de México S.A. de C.V. to be able to divulge and transmit the information inserted in the Database to other suppliers or relevant authorities requiring it.
+- The Contracting Party accepts that by entering his/her information in www.aeromexico.com s/he grants express consent referred in article 76 bis of the Federal Law of Consumer Protection in order for Aerovías de México S.A. de C.V. to be able to divulge and transmit the information inserted in the Database to other suppliers or relevant authorities requiring it.

-5. The Contracting Party grants its express consent in order to receive information for marketing or publicity purposes from Aerovías de México S.A. de C.V. in terms of articles 16, 18 and 18 bis of the Federal Law for Consumer Protection.
+- The Contracting Party grants his/her express consent in order to receive information for marketing or publicity purposes from Aerovías de México S.A. de C.V. in terms of articles 16, 18 and 18 bis of the Federal Law for Consumer Protection.

-6. Aerovías de México S.A. de C.V. declares and the Contracting Party accepts that Aerovías de México S.A. de C.V. shall not be responsible for or exercises in any manner any kind of control over the links to different pages, portals etc. of third parties external to Aerovías de México S.A. de C.V. that www.aeromexico.com may contain.
+- Aerovías de México S.A. de C.V. declares and the Contracting Party accepts that Aerovías de México S.A. de C.V. shall not be responsible for or exercise in any manner any kind of control over the links to different pages, portals etc. of third parties external to Aerovías de México S.A. de C.V. that www.aeromexico.com may contain.

 10. TAX NOTICES AND GOVERNMENT FEES

-The price of the Ticket may include taxes and fees which are applied to air transportation by government authorities.
+The price of the Ticket may include taxes and fees that are applied to air transportation by government authorities.
 Such fees and taxes, which may represent a significant portion of the cost of the trip, are included in the fare or indicated separately in the area devoted to taxes in this Ticket.
-It may also be required to pay taxes and fees that have not been collected yet.
+It may also be required to pay taxes and fees that have not yet been collected.

-Specifically, the Price of the acquired ticket to travel from a Country different from Mexico to arrive to any point in the Mexican Republic includes the payment of a fee, for which the Mexican government issues an authorization granting Non-Immigrant category to foreigners (Non-Immigrant Fee) is charged by Aerovías de México, S.A. de C.V.
+Specifically, the Price of the acquired ticket to travel from a Country other than Mexico to arrive to any point in the Mexican Republic includes the payment of a fee, for which the Mexican government issues an authorization granting Non-Immigrant category to foreigners (Non-Immigrant Fee), which is charged by Aerovías de México, S.A. de C.V.
 (Aeroméxico), on behalf of the Mexican Government.
 However, some passengers may be exempted from the payment of the non-immigrant fee.

-Any passenger who considers that it is exempted or that it may be exempted from the payment of the non-immigrant fee or from any other tax or governmental fee charged with the sale of a ticket, may request information about such taxes and fees.
+Any passenger who considers that s/he is exempted or that s/he may be exempted from the payment of the non-immigrant fee or from any other tax or governmental fee charged with the sale of a ticket, may request information about such taxes and fees.

-Relevant rules and regulations from each particular country will apply to international flights.
+Relevant rules and regulations for each particular country will apply to international flights.